OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 One common scenario that might come to mind is to connect PowerPoint to Excel data.

 1. Check out the **Excel Rest API** quick start and see how to use the Microsoft Graph.
-1. Try out this code sample at http://aka.ms/excel-chart-picker which lets you insert pictures of charts from Excel files stored in OneDrive.